How To Coach The Offensive Line

 Pull Block

 The last block is a pull block.
-This block is when the offensive lineman comes out of his stance, often running or skipping laterally, to block the offensive lineman.
+This block is when the offensive lineman comes out of his stance, often running or skipping laterally, to block the defensive lineman.

 This block requires precise timing and control as the offensive lineman moves toward the defensive end.